kaiosilveira/kaiosilveira/README.md

 ## 📝 Latest articles

-I keep a Medium blog, where I share lessons learned, personal experiences with different tech stacks and tools and anything else related to tech that comes to mind.
+I keep a Medium blog and there I share lessons learned, personal experiences with different tech stacks and tools, and anything else related to tech that comes to mind.
 Check out my latest articles below:

 - [Is GitHub Copilot helping me become a better coding pilot?](https://medium.com/@kaiosilveira/is-github-copilot-helping-me-become-a-better-coding-pilot-5570475e0a27)
 - [Rearchitecting a business-critical cronjob: a tale on why some decisions are more difficult to change than others](https://medium.com/@kaiosilveira/rearchitecting-a-business-critical-cronjob-a-tale-on-why-some-decisions-are-more-difficult-to-7cea70db5062)